-The California High-Speed Rail Authority (Authority) developed the RSP Design Variant to address stakeholder concerns and evaluate a potentially feasible smaller footprint that preserves high-speed rail (HSR) track and platform right-of-way needs but reconfigures station facilities, parking, and station access to reduce impacts on existing and planned development.
+The California High-Speed Rail Authority (Authority) developed the RSP Design Variant to address stakeholder concerns and evaluate a potentially feasible smaller footprint for the Millbrae Station that preserves high-speed rail (HSR) track and platform right-of-way needs but reconfigures station facilities, parking, and station access to reduce impacts on existing and planned development.
 Because Alternative A and Alternative B are the same in the San Bruno to San Mateo Subsection (including the Millbrae Station), the RSP Design Variant, if adopted, could apply to either project alternative.

-The RSP Design Variant differs from the Millbrae Station evaluated in the Draft EIR/EIS (hereafter referred to as the Millbrae Station Design) by:
+The RSP Design Variant differs from the Millbrae Station evaluated in the Draft EIR/EIS and in Sections 3.2 to 3.18, Chapter 4, and Chapter 5 of this Final EIR/EIS (hereafter referred to as the Millbrae Station Design) by: